opendatacube/benchmark-rio-s3/report.md

 ![Latency Hiding](./report_images/latency-hiding.png)

+Graph above shows start/finish times for the first 40 files being processed with 1,2,3 and 49 threads.
+Steeper slope means higher throughput.
+Notice couple of longer bars on the red (c3) line.
+Latency can vary quite a bit.

 We compute throughput using the following strategy:

 Every time a new file is finished processing (in any of the worker threads) we record the time